Choose the Right Incubator

 The Intended Use of the Incubator

 There are different uses or rather purposes an incubator can be bought for.
 Although, primarily, all these reasons revolve around incubation and hatching, what you need to do with it will determine the type of incubator to go for.
-Do you want an incubator for?: educational purposes, laboratory setting purposes, novices, subsistence farming or for big commercial production.
-These will determine the type of incubator to go for, size of incubator to go for, the portability of the incubator to buy and the price of incubator you want to buy etc,… In a nutshell, it is very much illogical to buy a 100- egg incubator or even a 50-egg incubator for educational or laboratory setting purposes.
+Do you want an incubator for: educational purposes, laboratory setting purposes, novices, subsistence farming or for big commercial production.
+These will determine the type of incubator to go for, size of incubator to go for, the portability of the incubator to buy and the price of incubator you want to buy, etc… In a nutshell, it is very illogical to buy a 100- egg incubator or even a 50-egg incubator for educational or laboratory setting purposes.
 The most ideal size for such purposes is the incubators that have a maximum capacity of ten eggs.
 A three-egg incubator will do for such purposes.
-On the other hand, it is illogical to buy a 50-egg incubator when your dreams are to be the major chick and chicken producer in town.
+On the other hand, it is illogical to buy a 50-egg incubator when your dreams are to be the major chick and chicken producer in your area.
 Go for those incubators having a capacity of 500 and more.

 Choose Eggs for Hatching

 Are you thinking of raising your own backyard chicks but you are not certain on how to start.
 One of the best ways to go about it is by the use of an incubator.
 A good incubator is always the first thing to success in hatching and raising young chicks to maturity and choosing the right eggs for incubation is another.
 If at all you plan to use eggs laid by hens from your own flock, this will not become a big problem, as it would be if you want to buy eggs from other sources.
 This is because you probably take good care of your own fowl and also know the hens that hatch the most eggs.
 However, when you relay on someone else’s chicken for production, you need to have some facts at your finger tips.
 Below are some of the points to consider while looking;